MikeHughesKent/PyHoloscope/docs/source/holo.rst

 Holo Class
 ----------

 The ``Holo`` class is the preferred way to access the core functionality of PyHoloscope.
+The class is generally used by setting various parameters, either by passing them at instantiation or by calling methods, and then by calling the ``process`` method to process each raw hologram.

-A full list of method is below.
-Examples are provided in 'examples\\inline_examply.py' and 'examples\\off_axis_example.py' in the Github repository.
+Examples are provided of `Inline Holography <https://github.com/MikeHughesKent/PyHoloscope/tree/main/examples/inline_example.py>`_ and
+`Off-Axis Holography <https://github.com/MikeHughesKent/PyHoloscope/tree/main/examples/off_axis_example.py>`_ in the Github repository.
 Also see the `Inline Holography <inline.html>`_ and `Off-Axis Holography <off_axis.html>`_ getting started pages.
-The class is generally used by setting various parameters and then calling ``process`` to process individual holograms.

 ^^^^^^^^^^^^^^^
 Instantiatation